 Endpoint Detection and Response (EDR): For agents running on virtual machines or physical servers, deploy EDR tools that detect malicious behavior.

-One of the biggest risks is agents deployed without security oversight.
-Business units may spin up AI assistants using third party services, creating shadow SaaS risks.
-Organizations must manage shadow SaaS to discover and secure unauthorized AI agents.
+One of the biggest risks in AI agent security is agents deployed without security oversight.
+Business units may spin up AI assistants using third-party services, creating shadow SaaS risks.
+Across enterprise customers, 1 in 2 enterprises interacts with at least one shadow AI application — and many security teams have no visibility into those agents' effective authority over business data.
+Organizations must manage shadow SaaS to discover and secure unauthorized AI agents before those agents accumulate privileges that expand the blast radius of a potential compromise.

 Recommended Architecture: